This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 The mix-ins remain true to Grandma’s form with just a few additions:

 • I love a sweet-salty vibe, so Oat Squares cereal is a must.
-They’re little pockets of sweetness which become savory with the butter mixture.
+They’re little pockets of sweetness that become savory with the butter mixture.

 • Some pretzels add a saltiness that’s welcome.
-For me, I scale back on the quantity, because they were never my favorite, but I know they’re needed.
+I scale back on the quantity because they were never my favorite, but I know they’re needed.

 • You can’t forget about the sesame sticks!